Hole in one: Holes-in-one on par 5 (or higher) holes

+None of the five par-5 holes-in-one were achieved during a professional tournament.

+Notable holes-in-one

 A memorable hole-in-one was made in the 1973 Open Championship by Gene Sarazen at age 71.
 Earl Dietering of Memphis, Tennessee, 78 years old at the time, is believed to hold the record for the oldest person to make a hole-in-one twice during one round.

 During the second round of the 1971 Martini International tournament, held at the Royal Norwich Golf Club in England, John Hudson had two consecutive holes-in-one.
 Teeing off, using a 4-iron, at the par-three, 195-yard 11th hole, Hudson holed his tee shot for a hole-in-one.
 At the next hole, the downhill 311-yard, par-four 12th, and this time using a driver, he once again holed his tee shot, for another ace.
 This is believed to be the only time a player has scored holes-in-one at consecutive holes in a major professional tournament.

 Despite the relative rarity of holes-in-one, there have been a total of six in Ryder Cup matches.
 Peter Butler scored the first in 1973 at Muirfield followed by a 20-year gap before Nick Faldo scored a hole-in-one in 1993.
 Two years later, Costantino Rocca and Howard Clark both scored holes-in-one before an 11-year gap to 2006 saw Paul Casey and Scott Verplank both hole out in one on the 14th hole.

 On August 11, 2016, Justin Rose shot a hole-in-one during the first round of the golf tournament of the 2016 Summer Olympics in Rio de Janeiro, which is considered to be the first in Olympic history.
 For the 189 yards par-3 hole, he used a 7-iron.

+Traditions

+It is traditional for a player who has scored a hole-in-one to buy a round of drinks for everyone at the clubhouse bar.